xh5a5n6k6/cadise/README.md

 [![Build Status](https://travis-ci.com/xh5a5n6k6/cadise.svg?branch=master)](https://travis-ci.com/xh5a5n6k6/cadise)

+## Feature Lists
+- ### Renderer
+    - Whitted Ray Tracing (only direct lighting)
+- ### BSDF
+    - Lambertian Diffuse
+    - Perfect Specular
+- ### Shape
+    - Sphere
+    - Triangle
+    - Rectangle
+- ### Light
+    - Point Light
+    - Area Light (rectangle)

 ## License
 Cadise is under the <a href="https://opensource.org/licenses/MIT">MIT</a> license.

-It also includes some third-party libraries in the `source/third-party` folder with their own licenses, you can see the `LICENSE.txt` for more details.
+It also includes some third-party libraries in the `./source/third-party` folder with their own licenses, you can see the `LICENSE.txt` for more details.